 With natural language processing improving, SERPs can now sync with the way people are actually searching for things.
 Users don’t need to spend time guessing at keywords Artificial Intelligence (AI) would understand, but the other way around – AI is now trying to comprehend what people are saying.

-Thanks to this, optimizing for user search intent with relevant long-tail keywords will be more important than ever.
+Thanks to this, optimizing for user search intent and semantic search with relevant long-tail keywords will be more important than ever.
 Researching and analyzing what customers are searching will provide insights into what they want to know and to what end, and will allow marketers to match pages’ content to those preferences.

 Focusing SEO efforts on user experience and building a trustworthy online brand presence will be vital for businesses in the foreseeable future.